 Creative Place Awards

-Now in its second year, the Creative Place Awards were established to celebrate and recognise the hard work and imagination that contribute to the rich cultural life of a community, as well as its social and economic well-being.
+Now in its third year, the Creative Place Awards were established to celebrate and recognise the hard work and imagination that contribute to the rich cultural life of a community, as well as its social and economic well-being.
 The initiative focuses on creative programmes in areas outwith Scotland’s main cities.
-The 2013 winners were announced at The Byre Theatre in St Andrews on 22 January.
+The 2014 winners will be announced at the Palace Theatre in Kilmarnock on 29 January.

 Under 100,000 residents (£150,000)

 Falkirk community would use the Award to support a project called Acts Of Discovery aimed at offering audiences a fresh look at the area and its cultural offering.
 Based on the themes of people, routes and pathways, Acts Of Discovery will build on and complement Falkirk’s cultural offering by enhancing the existing 2014 cultural activity.

 For Dumfries, the Award would be used to support the commissioning of new cutting edge work by key arts organisations; deliver a community approach to marketing the arts and developcreative approaches to signage, land marking and orientation in the town.

 Orkney has a number of flagship organisations such as the St Magnus International Festival, the Pier Arts Centre, Orkney Folk Festival and world-renowned jewellery, textile and craft industries such as Sheila Fleet, Tait & Style and Hume Sweet Hume, which are recognised nationally and internationally.
 New organisations and festivals have emerged recently such as the Papay Gyro Nights Art Festival, the Orkney Storytelling Festival and the West Side Cinema.
 The award would be used to support a showcase of Orkney arts activities in Edinburgh; a landmark creative international conference; a series of creative projects in existing local activities and a special Winter Festival involving the main festivals and creative industries.